pl-ca/ClangAutoComplete/README.md

 1. Install "clang".
 Note that some people reported issue with clang 3.5.2 when compiled from Cygwin.
 If you are facing issues on Windows, try to download directly from the official [clang website](http://llvm.org/releases/download.html).
 2. Install from Package Control, or clone this repository and put it in your Sublime's packages directory to install from git.
 3. Edit the settings to your needs (in menu `Preferences/Package Settings/ClaugAutoComplete/Settings`).

-On linux, it looks like clang is having trouble finding standard header files.
-Here are what I had to include in the plugin settings to make it work on my system.
+##Troubleshooting
+If completion does not work, it is almost always because of a problem with the `include_dirs` settings.

+1. The standard header files should automatically be located, but if nothing works, you should try to manually add them.
+Here is what it could look like

  ```C
  "include_dirs" : [